netsecuritylab/netsecuritylab.github.io/_news/sac-2025-pub/index.md

 ##### Brief summary

-In this paper, we propose a novel method based on the Digital DNA to address the growing challenge of social bots on social media platforms.
+We are happy to announce that our paper, "Deciphering Social Behaviour: a Novel Biological Approach for Social Users Classification", has been accepted at the 40th ACM/SIGAPP Symposium on Applied Computing (SAC 2025).
+In this research, we offer a novel viewpoint on how to classify social media users by drawing insights from biology.
+By leveraging techniques that measure sequence similarity, which are typically applied in DNA research, we show methods for examining behavioral trends and identifying social bots with enhanced explicability.

-Stay tuned for more updates as this research progresses!
+This cross-disciplinary strategy connects biology with social media analysis, opening new directions for fresh insights to study online interactions.
+We look forward to engaging discussions at SAC 2025!